 - 1 lb dry lentils green or brown varieties

-- 28 oz. canned diced tomatoes preferably fire-roasted
+- 28 oz. canned diced or crushed tomatoes preferably fire-roasted

 - 2 bay leaves

-- 1 tablespoon fresh oregano or 1 teaspoon dried
+- 2 tablespoons fresh oregano or 2 teaspoons dried

-- 1 tablespoon fresh mint or 1 teaspoon dried
+- 2 tablespoons fresh mint or 2 teaspoons dried

 Instructions

-- Soak lentils in a large bowl or container covered with lots of water for 2-4 hours (or overnight).
+- After sorting through them, soak the 1 lb dry lentils in a large bowl or container covered with lots of water and 1 tablespoon salt for 1-3 hours at room temperature (or overnight in the fridge).
 Drain and rinse well.
+See notes.

-- Sauté the onions and celery in a large pot over medium-high heat in 1 tablespoon of olive oil until softened and beginning to brown (about 3 minutes).
+- Heat the 2 tablespoons extra-virgin olive oil in a large pot over medium heat.
+Add the diced 1 large onion and diced 3 ribs celery and sauté until softened and beginning to brown (about 3 minutes).

-- Stir, bring to a boil, cover, and simmer on low for 30 minutes, or until lentils are tender.
+- Add the 6 cups vegetable broth, 28 oz. canned diced or crushed tomatoes, 2 bay leaves, 2 tablespoons fresh oregano , 2 tablespoons fresh mint and the drained and rinsed lentils.
+Stir, bring to a boil, cover, and simmer on low for 30-40 minutes, or until lentils are tender.

 Notes

-- Freezer directions: this soup can be kept in the freezer for up to 6 months and leftovers will last about a week in the fridge.
+- Freezer directions: this soup freezes BEAUTIFULLY and can be kept in the freezer for up to 6 months.
+Leftovers will last about a week in the fridge.

-- Sometimes I like adding barley with a little more liquid to make it extra hearty.
+- Sometimes I like adding pearl barley with a little more liquid to make it extra hearty and add a whole grain for more nutrition.

 - To make this in your slow cooker, stir all ingredients besides the olive oil and red wine vinegar together in the crockpot and cook on high for 4 hours or low for 8.
-When it’s done, stir in the olive oil and vinegar and adjust seasoning if necessary.
+When it’s done, adjust seasoning if necessary and serve with red wine vinegar and olive oil.

-- To make this in your instant pot, sauté the vegetables, add the remaining ingredients, and cook for 10 minutes on manual high.
+- To make this in your pressure cooker or instant pot, sauté the vegetables in the pot on the sauté setting, add the remaining ingredients, and set pressure to 10 minutes on manual, high.
 Naturally release pressure for 10 minutes before quick releasing.
-Stir in olive oil and vinegar.
+Taste and adjust seasoning, and serve with red wine vinegar and olive oil.

 Nutrition